 5. Line Art Branding and Packaging

-Line art is an understated style that immediately makes bags and boxes look pioneering.
+In term, line art is an understated style that immediately makes bags and boxes look pioneering.

 Combine your line art artworks with vintage-inspired typography to strike a balance that is perfect for this year’s trends.